-As of November 2014, Tyre Pressure Monitoring Systems (TPMS) are fitted to all new vehicles as standard although some vehicle manufacturers have been making use of this technology since as far back as 1992.
+Since November 2014, Tyre Pressure Monitoring Systems (TPMS) have been fitted to all new vehicles as standard although some vehicle manufacturers have been using this technology since as far back as 1992.
 TPMS is a safety system which monitors your tyre pressure and tyre temperature for irregularities.

 TPMS Servicing at dcmtyres

 At dcmtyres we believe in preventative maintenance and your TPMS sensors should be serviced every time a tyre bead is broken.
 The most common cause of TPMS failure is damage or corrosion due to lack of maintenance as each sensor stem is open to the elements.
 Each of the valve sensors is also fitted with an internal battery which is designed to last approximately 5 to 7 years or 100,000 miles – the more miles you do, the faster the battery will deplete.